Quantitative Methodology

 7. ISO 14001 Supplier Management Support

-EcoDiligence helps organizations meet ISO 14001:2015 Clause 8.1 requirements for controlling and influencing the environmental performance of suppliers.
+EcoDiligence helps organizations meet ISO 14001:2026 Clause 8.1 requirements for controlling and influencing the environmental performance of their value chain and suppliers.

 How ISO 14001-certified organizations use EcoDiligence:

-- Supplier Environmental Data Collection (ISO 14001 §8.1).
-Procurement teams use Supplier Mode to systematically collect ESG data from their value chain — exactly what Clause 8.1 requires for “outsourced processes” and “products and services from external providers.”
+- Value Chain Environmental Data Collection (ISO 14001 §8.1).
+Enterprise procurement teams use Supplier Mode to systematically collect ESG data from across their value chain — exactly what Clause 8.1 requires for managing "outsourced processes" and establishing control over "products and services from external providers."

 - Standardized Disclosure Format.
 Every supplier ESG Passport follows the same VSME-aligned structure, making comparison and audit straightforward.
 This satisfies the “documented information” requirement of ISO 14001 §7.5.

-- Environmental Risk Identification (ISO 14001 §6.1.2).
-Aggregated supplier data helps organizations identify environmental risks in their value chain — a core risk-based thinking requirement of ISO 14001.
+- Environmental Aspect & Risk Identification (ISO 14001 §6.1.2).
+Aggregated supplier data helps organizations identify environmental aspects and life-cycle impacts within their supply chain — fulfilling the core risk-based thinking and life-cycle perspective requirements of ISO 14001:2026.

 - Continuous Improvement (ISO 14001 §10.3).
 Year-over-year supplier ESG data enables organizations to demonstrate improvement in value chain environmental performance.